neo4jrb/neo4j-core/README.md

 * versioning will not be supported, will Neo4j support it ?
 * multitenancy will not be supported, will Neo4j support it ?

-Status Unknown:
-* Limited support for lucene queries, fulltext search ???
-* Unclear: Specifying which index to drop works differently on REST/Cypher and Embedded, compound keys ?

 Changes:

 * `Neo4j::Node.create` now creates a node instead of `Neo4j::Node.new`